Finding The Courage To Ask For Help

 How To Ask For Help

 If exercise consistency and intensity is something you struggle with, you need to find a workout partner.
 A few of my closest friends attend my fitness groups 2-3 times per week and they challenge me to work harder and get stronger.
 They help push me and I help push them, we keep each other motivated and on track.

 When you come to my fitness group, you matter, and you enter a place of FUN and support.
 If you miss a time, someone will notice and ask if you’re ok.
 If you don’t have a workout place of fun and support in your life, don’t just wish something will change, go and seek it out.

 You can attend one of my fitness group session for free to come experience what all the buzz is about.
-My fitness groups are for women (and teens) only and we meet on Tuesday evenings at 7pm in Frederick, Monday and Fridays at 8:30am in Niwot, and Monday and Wednesdays at 4pm in Niwot.
-I’ve been asked to start a 6th group which may start soon, so I’ll keep you posted.
+My fitness groups are for women only (and teens) and we meet on Monday and Wednesday evenings at 7pm in Frederick, Tuesdays and Fridays at 8:30am in Niwot (this changes slightly in the summer to Tue and Thur in Niwot).

 You may have questions swirling in your head like….what will happen if I’m the worst one there? will everyone think I am weird? or weak? what if I can’t lift a lot or move like that? and so on…no worries.
 No one is going to judge you and we all have been there.
 We all have to start somewhere and know that all fitness levels are welcome.